easachs/skedaddle/README.md

   ![barna](https://github.com/easachs/skedaddle/assets/100792434/e4042da8-26cb-4de9-b621-edd232ee559d)

 ## Pitch
   Skedaddle is a travel/exploration app that creates a custom travel itinerary for a given city, address or location.
-Results can return recommendations for parks, hiking, restaurant, museum, etc., as well as cultural information such as books, music and history.
-Itineraries could include maps or graphs.
-Other potential directions include adventure tourism, historical tourism, etc.
+It will be a one stop shop of travel information with ecotourism, historical, outdoors, cultural themes, etc. Businesses could be recommended by various criteria such as budget, distance, rating, etc. Results can return recommendations for parks, hiking, restaurant, museum, etc, as well as cultural information such as literature, music and history.

 ## End User
-  Targeted towards people who want to travel but need help deciding where to go, or just someone interested in learning more about a given place.
+  This app is targeted towards people who want to travel but need help deciding where to go and what to do, or anyone interested in learning more about a certain place.

-## Problem
-  This app will be a one stop shop of travel information and generate a short recommended itinerary.
-Could be budget, ecotourism, outdoors, cultural, etc. themed.
-Businesses could be recommended by budget, parks, museums, trails, etc. could be recommended based on search criteria.

 ## MVP
   A user will be able to register and login from the homepage.
 They will have a dashboard with a nav bar ("Skedaddle", “Itineraries”, and “Log Out”).
 On the dashboard a user can see their saved itineraries with links to their show pages and to delete them.
 On the search page a user can search by location and receive a generated itinerary with nearby businesses and parks/trails, which is added to that user’s itineraries.

 ## Stretch
   A user can edit an itinerary (selecting what they like, removing unwanted recommendations, adding new restaurants or parks/hikes) and invite other users to view and edit it.
 They can search for restaurants by budget, distance, and/or rating, or hikes and parks by activities or difficulty.
 The app could include top books, poetry, movies, music, historical information, and COL/pricing info.
-More pictures and links.
+There could be more pictures and links on the itinerary.

 ## Big Stretch
   Users can share and vote on which itinerary to use.
 Maps are incorporated.
 Itineraries have other sections, such as events, museums, and breweries.
 A user can change the length of their trip (and so the length of their itinerary).
 Hotel and flight APIs could be incorporated, or links to AirBnB / booking / SkyScanner websites.
 ChatGPT itinerary generation could be incorporated.